brightnetwork-technology-academy/bnta_cohort3/HTML_CSS/CSS_Selectors/README.md

 - `.class1 .class2`

-	Stating two (or more) classes brings in about structural considerations to your selection.
-This example selects all elements with the class `class2` which are descendants of an element with class `class1`
+	Stating two (or more) classes brings in structural considerations to your selection.
+This example selects all elements with the `class="class2"` which are descendants of an element with `class="class1"`

 - `element1 > element2`